TejaKoripellaUwU/ActiveShooter/README.md

-A short project dedicated to testing the limits of talonFX flywheel simulation
+A project dedicated to testing the limits of talonFX flywheel simulation